Quebec City Entry Requirements

 Restricted Items

-- Endangered species and products derived from them (CITES) - require permits
+- Endangered species products - requires CITES permits

 Health Requirements